 \subsection{Case 3}

-We present the CRPS values of forecasts by the proposed and benchmark models in Table~\ref{table_3}.
-Compared to cases 1 and 2, all models achieve better performance in CRPS, as high wind power generation values are excluded, which leads to larger forecast errors.
-Still, the quality of forecasts by the DeepAR model is the worst among all models.
-The performance of UI and the proposed models is better than that of ``impute, then predict'' strategy-based models.
-Especially the proposed model achieves the best performance among all models, which reveals that the proposed model is applicable to MNAR cases.
+Table~\ref{table_3} presents the CRPS values for forecasts generated by both the proposed and benchmark models.
+In comparison to cases 1 and 2, all models exhibit improved CRPS performance, attributed to the exclusion of high wind power generation values that often result in substantial forecast errors.
+Nonetheless, the DeepAR model continues to display the poorest forecast quality among all models.
+The performance of UI and the proposed models surpasses that of models following the ``impute, then predict" strategy.
+Notably, the proposed model attains the highest performance among all models, indicating its applicability for MNAR cases.

-The reliability diagrams and prediction interval widths are shown in Figure~\ref{fig_score_3}.
-Unlike in cases 1 and 2, the reliability of UI model deviates from the ideal case to a large extent, which may be due to the fact that fully conditional specification relies on MAR assumption.
-In the MNAR case, such an assumption leads to more biases in the parameter estimation.
-By contrast, the proposed model is more applicable to MNAR cases.
+Figure~\ref{fig_score_3} illustrates the reliability diagrams and prediction interval widths for 1-step ahead forecasts.
+In contrast to cases 1 and 2, the reliability of the UI model deviates significantly from the ideal case.
+This deviation may be attributed to the case's violation of the MAR/MCAR assumption upon which the UI model relies.
+Conversely, the proposed model demonstrates greater suitability for MNAR cases, as it operates without such assumptions.